netdata/netdata/collectors/python.d.plugin/hddtemp/README.md

-# HDD Temperature monitoring with Netdata
+# Hard drive temperature monitoring with Netdata

-Monitors disk temperatures from one or more hddtemp daemons.
+Monitors disk temperatures from one or more `hddtemp` daemons.

 **Requirement:**
 Running `hddtemp` in daemonized mode with access on tcp port